Bernard Charbonneau: Biography

 Charbonneau died in 1996 of liver cancer in the hospital of Saint Palais.
 He is buried on his property in "Le Boucau" in Saint-Pé-de-Léren.
-On his grave, one can read this adapted citation from the book of Ruth: "wherever you go, I'll go; wherever you stay, I'll stay and your God will be my God."
-After his death, his wife, Henriette Louise Daudin took care of publishing his unpublished writings.
+On his grave is the quotation from the book of Ruth: "wherever you go, I'll go; wherever you stay, I'll stay and your God will be my God."
+After his death, his wife, Henriette Louise Daudin, had his unpublished writing published.
 She died of cardiac arrest in December 2015.

-Charbonneau has had four children: Simone, Juliette, Catherine and Martine.
+Charbonneau had four children: Simone, Juliette, Catherine and Martine.

 In 2006, the personal archives of Charbonneau were transferred to the library of the Institut d'études politiques de Bordeaux.

 Thoughts and life achievements

-Charbonneau started various discussion groups, some with Jacques Ellul who was his friend for his entire life, with the aim to talk and think about the changes resulting from scientific and technical progress.
+Charbonneau started various discussion groups, some with Jacques Ellul who was his friend for his entire life, with the aim of talking and thinking about the changes resulting from scientific and technical progress.
 "As young adults, Ellul and his friend Charbonneau already had the intuition of what would be the architecture of their entire works.
 Their works were parallel if not common.
 If, unlike Ellul's, Charbonneau's work was not fully known to the public at the time, Ellul knew exactly how much he owed to Charbonneau.
-Ellul admits that without his friend who was a genius and taught him how to think, he would never have understood the technical society phenomenon" explains Patrick Troude-Chastenet".
+Ellul admits that without his friend, who was a genius and taught him how to think, he would never have understood the technical society phenomenon" explains Patrick Troude-Chastenet".

 Following the creation by Emmanuel Mounier of the magazine Esprit in 1932, Charbonneau decided to join the French personalist movement and renamed his group "le groupe personaliste du Sud-Ouest".
 Charbonneau was careful about not confining his group in pure theories but making it experience personalism in practice.
 He took his friends in long hikes in Galicia, the Canary Islands, in the Spanish Pyrenees as well as in the Aspe valley and in Saint-Pé-de-Léren.